Aggersvold: 18th century

+18th century

-The new owner was Niels Benzon, a major landowner and president of work for the Danish Chancellery, who had been ennobled in 1780.
+The new owner was Niels Benzon, a major landowner and president of work for the Danish Chancellery, who had been ennobled in 1680.
 After his death in 1708, Aggersvold was passed on to his son Jacob Benzon.
-Oeder Benzon, one of his brothers, acquired it in 1820 and a third brother, Lars Benzon, was the owner from 1733.
+Peder Benzon, one of his brothers, acquired it in 1720 and a third brother, Lars Benzon, was the owner from 1733.

-Lars Benzon sold Aggersvold to Herman Leopoldus in 1737.
+In 1737, Aggersvold was acquired by the Norwegian timber trader Herman Leopoldus.
 He was later ennobled under the name Løvenskiold.
 Løvenskjold's son, Severin Leopoldus Løvenskiold, sold it to Christian Lautrup in 1750.

 In 1753, Aggersvold was acquired by Peder Juel.
 He expanded the estate with land that had until then belonged to four farms in the village of Høed.
 In 1760, he sold the estate to Laurits Switzer.

+19th century

+In 1806, Aggersvold was acquired by the army officer Harald Rothe (1781–1848).
+In 1809, he also bought Egholm.
+In 1824, he bought Frihedslund.
+In 1833–35, he construc ted a new main building on the Aggersvold estate.
+The estate was later passed to his son Carl Peter Rothe.